-Re-entry testing and surveillance testing are not required for students who have documented with the university that they are fully vaccinated.
-Re-entry testing and surveillance testing are both required for students who have not documented with the university that they are fully vaccinated.
+- Re-entry testing and surveillance testing are not required for students who have documented with the university that they are fully vaccinated and boosted (if eligible for the booster).
+Re-entry testing and surveillance testing may be required for students who have not documented with the university that they are fully vaccinated and boosted (if eligible).

-Student athletes who are not vaccinated must complete re-entry testing prior to both moving into the residence halls and the start of fall practices.
+- Student athletes who are not vaccinated and boosted (if eligible) must complete re-entry testing prior to both moving into the residence halls and the start of fall practices.
 Student athletes, coaches, and athletics staff will also be subject to any additional requirements of the NCAA or MAC Conference.

 Quarantine and Isolation Procedures

-In accordance with current CDC guidance, quarantine is not required for vaccinated individuals who are asymptomatic following close contact with a person who tests positive for COVID-19.
-It is recommended that vaccinated individuals who have a known exposure to someone with COVID-19 should obtain a COVID test 3-5 days after the exposure and wear a mask in public indoor settings for 14 days or until they receive a negative test result.
+- Quarantine is not required for vaccinated individuals who are asymptomatic following close contact with a person who tests positive for COVID-19.
+It is recommended that vaccinated individuals who have a known exposure to someone with COVID-19 obtain a COVID test at least 5 days after the exposure and wear a mask in public indoor settings for 10 days or until they receive a negative test result.

 Travel and Transportation

 - All persons are required to wear a mask while traveling on university buses and shuttles.